adnan0944/QDE/README.md

 # QDE
-This a readMe file for QDE
+This is a readMe file for QDE